Cookbook » Runtime Tasking

 Taskflow allows you to interact with the scheduling runtime by taking a runtime object as an argument of a task.
-This is mostly useful for designing specialized parallel algorithms extended from the existing facility of Taskflow.
+This is mostly useful for designing recursive parallel algorithms that require dynamic tasking on the fly.

 tf::Task A, B, C, D;